yaroslaff/ws-emit/README.md

 WS-Emit is simple microservice app to send (backend-to-frontend, one way) instant signals from backend to frontend web applications running in browser. ws-emit handles CORS configuration and authentication mechanism for different *room-spaces*.

 Example usages:
-- ecommerce website may update prices, stock and orders information for all visitors in realtime, without need to refresh.
+- ecommerce website may update prices, stock and orders information on page in realtime, without need to refresh.
 - social network may show user if someone is writing new comment right now and display comment when it will be submitted
 - backend may update frontend about status of long-running requests, such as 'build is N% ready', 'deploying'

+WS-Emit benefits:
-WS-Emit is isolated microservice, running as separate process, so it does not require any integration and compatibility with your application.
+- Isolated microservice, not requires any integration with your application
+- Compatible with application in any programming languages (if they can send HTTP requests or publish data to redis), any frameworks, any application web server

 WS-Emit is based on [Flask-SocketIO](https://github.com/miguelgrinberg/Flask-SocketIO) and sending message is as simple as in any other flask-socketio application: